|

 flight is available here on

-In September 1922, Crumrine was involved in an air squadron
+In September 1922, Crumrine was involved with an air squadron

 exercise at Mitchel Field, NY where there was a crash of